-What is Friendship: Exploring Emotional Support And Mental Health
+What Is Friendship?
+Benefits Of Emotional Support On Mental Health

 Medically reviewed by Corey Pitts, MA, LCMHC, LCAS, CCS

 At its core, friendship is a bond between two people that extends beyond mere acquaintance or casual interactions.
 Most friendships include mutual care, appreciation, and understanding of one another.
-While many friends enjoy spending time together, the bond of good friendships extends beyond this and may include developing trust and providing emotional support.
+While many friends enjoy spending time together, the bond of good friendships can be a beautiful thing that extends beyond this and may include developing trust and providing emotional support.
+For example, some lifelong friends may end up living together as retirees.

 Friendship may look different for different people and cultures.
-However, there are typically elements of friendship that people have in common.
+There are some typical elements of friendship that people have in common.
 Some of the elements that define friendships may include:

 • Trust and honesty.
 Growing any healthy relationship, whether it be a romantic relationship or a friendship, may start with building trust.
 Genuine friendship may require that each person in the relationship trust the other.
 Building trust may involve being dependable and open with your friends about your feelings and acting in their best interest.

 • Mutual respect and care.
 Best friends typically care and respect one another.
-This mutual respect can ensure that both parties feel valued and cared for.
+This mutual respect may be what ensures that both parties feel valued and cared for.
 It can also contribute to feelings of equality or fairness in the friendship.

 • Emotional support and empathy.
 Friends usually know they can lean on each other when times get tough or if they need support.
 Having a best friend to talk with and bounce ideas off of can help manage life’s challenges.
 By providing emotional support for one another, friends can also develop a strong sense of empathy and understanding for the other person.